krschroeder/baseframe_js/src/readmes/_readme.md

 Lots of callback functions to run after and before events and such that may help you out when you need it most.

 ### It works in IE11
 These scripts all work back to IE11.
-One day in the future perhaps we can drop that support.
-Tried to avoid scripting that needs polyfills, or looks ugly compiled into ES5.
+One day in the future perhaps we can drop that support, which seems like it could be soon-ish.
+If you look into the scripting I intentially avoid using certain properties not available in IE11.

 ## Example Script of Importing Everything In